iridakos/stup/README.md

 where:

 - `<category-name>`: the name of the category whose description will be set.
-If you ommit this options, you will change the description of your default category.
+If you omit this options, you will change the description of your default category.
 - `<category-description>`: the description to set

 ### List your categories